State-of-the-art Embeddings with Video-free Segmentation of the Source VoxCeleb Data: Introduction

 In comparison to our previous work, where we concentrated on formally introducing the method and providing initial results, we now present a comprehensive ablation study of our method on speaker verification task with a newly re-implemented pipeline that is based on PyTorch and the WeSpeaker toolkit\cite{wang2023wespeaker,wang2024advancing}.
-Motivated by current research with SSL models and the fact that they align well with the philosophy of loosening the labeling requirements of our method, we have extended the toolkit to include our approach based on WavLM employing Multi-Head Factorized Attention (MHFA) \cite{mhfa} as back-end.
+Motivated by current research with SSL models and the fact that they align well with the philosophy of loosening the labeling requirements of our method, we leverage WavLM features employing Multi-Head Factorized Attention (MHFA) \cite{mhfa} as back-end.
 Naturally, we also experiment with embedding extractors based on ResNet, as they still constitute the state-of-the-art approach for speaker embedding extraction.
 We also propose a novel extension to our method that takes into account a portion of segments from unknown speakers, which increases the utilization of the training data.
 This modification brings further marginal improvements, but more importantly, it shows an interesting and relatively unexplored research direction.
-Lastly, we validate our method by comparing the performance when employing a state-of-the-art diarization model from the Pyannote toolkit.
+Lastly, we assess the impact of segment quality on our method by employing speaker segments generated by a state-of-the-art diarization model from the Pyannote toolkit \cite{Bredin23, Plaquet23}.